kostrykin/image-memory-tests/README.md

 ### Conclusion:

 Large TIFF files can be first checked for whether they are tiled or not (i.e. if they have more than one segment).
 In case of a tiled TIFF file, *chunked reading* directly supported by **tifffile** can be leveraged.
-Otherwise, if there is only a single segment, the TIFF file can still be *mapped into virtual memory* and processed patch-wise, so that only small sections of the image data are loaded into memory, one at a time.
+Apparently, this is the same thing that rasterio does ([link](https://github.com/kostrykin/image-memory-tests/issues/1#issuecomment-2709021342)).
+If there is only a single segment, then chunked reading is not feasible, but the TIFF file can still be *mapped into virtual memory* and processed patch-wise, so that only small sections of the image data are loaded into memory, one at a time.
+This strategy should be at least as efficient as what rasterio does.

 ## Test results